19% of marketers say generating leads is their top goal in 2023.

-Facebook Lead Ad isn’t designed to replace your landing pages.
+Remember: Facebook lead ads aren’t designed to replace your landing pages.
 While Facebook Lead Ad helps you capture leads inside Facebook, your landing pages are still necessary for capturing leads from organic search and PPC.

 For more details, check out this step-by-step procedure on how to create Facebook Lead Ads.

 Their image amplifies the message and the CTA is clear but subtle.
-Instead of selling anything, Digital Marketer simply hooks leads through the law of reciprocity, which makes users feel they should return the favor during a later engagement.
+DigitalMarketer hooks leads through the law of reciprocity, which makes users feel they should return the favor through a later engagement.

 PPC Lead Generation Strategies

-Pay-per-click (PPC) lead generation campaigns focus on a wide range of paid advertising platforms -- the most popular being Google AdWords and Display Network.
+Pay-per-click (PPC) lead generation campaigns focus on a wide range of paid advertising platforms — the most popular being Google AdWords and Display Network.
 However, you’ll find a wide range of PPC lead generation options outside of Google, including:

-- B2B review directories or comparison sites
+- B2B review directories or comparison sites.

-- Trade media display ads
+- Trade media display ads.

-- Social media advertising
+- Social media advertising.

-- Affiliate marketing
+- Affiliate marketing.

 What is the conversion rate in PPC lead generation?

 It’s important to know your industry benchmarks.
-A good starting point is to ask the PPC vendor of their average conversion ratio across the board.
+A good starting point is to ask each PPC vendor for their average conversion ratio across the board.
 This lets you evaluate your campaign results better.

 Should PPC replace organic marketing?
-No -- they complement each other.
-For instance, many high-value keyword searches have only PPC ads above the fold like this:
+No — they complement each other.
+For instance, many high-value keyword searches have only PPC ads above the fold like this.

 An Example of an Efficient PPC Lead Generation Channel

 For many SaaS startups and SMBs, having another lead source like B2B review sites provides the option to meet and even surpass monthly lead quotas.

-2. Premium placement: In an increasingly commodified SaaS category, like a CRM where features are more standardized than unique, being included in a premium placement can make or break your sales opportunity.
+- Premium placement: In an increasingly commodified SaaS category, like a CRM where features are more standardized than unique, being included in a premium placement can make or break your sales opportunity.
 You have a much higher chance of attracting new leads if you’re listed among the most popular solutions, as prospects will usually only try out a few products.
 Make sure you get on such a list, because your competitors are probably already there.

 Blogging Lead Generation Strategies